LBGC-CFB/SPiP/README.md

 ---

-* SPiPv0.6: the SPiP scripts
+* SPiPv1.0: the SPiP scripts
 * testCrypt.txt: an example of input data in text format
 * testVar.vcf: an example of input data in vcf format
-* *RefFiles*: folder where are the reference files use by SPiP
+* *RefFiles*: folder where are the reference files used by SPiP

 ## Install SPiP<a id="2"></a>